EmmaTheMartian/maple/readme.md

 What, did you think it was going to be a complex monstrosity?

 > For a more comprehensive example, see [`example.maple`](example.maple).

+## License

+`maple` is dual-licensed under MIT and the Unlicense.
+Pick whichever you prefer :P